jdeast/EXOFASTv2/README.md

      setenv IDL_PATH "${IDL_PATH}:+${EXOFAST_PATH}"
   endif

+  # this is only required if you want to use the BJD timing library
+  # you may already have this defined for other libraries, in which
+  # case you need not redefine it.
+However, it must contain
+  # JPLEPH.405 and you must have write access here.
+  setenv ASTRO_DATA "${EXOFAST_PATH}/timing/"

 NOTE: If you have used the old version of EXOFAST, you must remove it from your IDL_PATH to run correctly.